contagon/handbook/handbook/10-aaronic-priesthood.md

 In their efforts to become more like the Savior, youth are invited to set goals to grow spiritually, socially, physically, and intellectually (see [Luke 2:52]).
 Youth seek inspiration to discover what they need to work on.
 With help from parents, they make plans, act on their plans, and reflect on what they learn.
 Leaders and advisers also offer support as needed.
 However, they should not track the young men’s goals or progress.
 Parents and leaders may suggest goals, but they allow youth to seek their own inspiration about what goals to pursue.

 Youth are encouraged to complete at least two goals in each of the four areas each year.
 They can use [Personal Development: Youth Guidebook] or the Gospel Living app to set and record goals.

 For more information, see [ChildrenandYouth.ChurchofJesusChrist.org].

 ### 10.2.2 Caring for Those in Need

 Aaronic Priesthood holders assist the bishop in “administering all temporal things” ([Doctrine and Covenants 107:68]).
 They should have regular opportunities to serve others in and with their families, during youth activities, and on their own.
 Ideas for service are available at [ChildrenandYouth.ChurchofJesusChrist.org].
-Where available,

- [JustServe.org] suggests opportunities for service in the community.
+Where it is available, [JustServe.org] suggests opportunities for service in the community.

 #### 10.2.2.1 Ministering